 A full refund is available if you choose to cancel your attendance 48 or more hours before the first training session, and an 80% refund right up until the first session.
 A full refund is also available if you attend the first training session and decide that the course is not for you – just let us know within 24 hours of the first session.
 Please do keep me up to date though if there is a chance you may have to cancel.
 I keep the course attendance numbers low, and the earlier you let me know, the more chance I have I finding a new participant.

-The course is run with a small group, a maximum of 8 people, and a minimum of 5.
-If we don’t get at least five people booking the course, which is rare but possible, then I will have to move or cancel the course (and any fees already paid will, of course, be refunded!)
+The course is run with a small group, a maximum of 12 people (8 during COVID), and a minimum of 5.
+If we don’t get at least five people booking the course, then I will move or cancel the course (and any fees already paid will, of course, be refunded in full!)

 Is the course suitable for those with depression or other mental illness?

 Mindfulness practice can be beneficial for those who have suffered from depression or other mental illness.
 However, the course may not be suitable if you are currently suffering from clinical depression, unless under the guidance of a medical professional.
 Partly, this is due to the nature of mindfulness practice which invites us to focus on and work directly with our thoughts and feelings – this can be very helpful for those who have suffered from depression but may not be productive in the middle of a depressive episode.
 Do please speak with Mark if you’re unsure about suitability.

 What are the computer / technical requirements to attend?

 The guided meditation practises are provided as mp3 audio files, which can be played on any computer or smartphone.
 The files are provided for listening or download using a web link, and can also be copied to a memory stick, or even a CD provided for participants if preferred.

 Online courses use the computer conferencing software Microsoft Teams, which is free to use as an attendee and runs on all major computers, tablets and smartphones.